-Take a potato for each person.
-A portion is the size of the person’s fist.
+Use one potato for each person.
+A portion is the size of a person’s fist.

 Baked, or jacket potatoes will take approximately an hour to cook in the oven.
 This may be speeded up by popping them in the microwave for a few minutes to speed the process up.
 Alternatively you may pop them in the microwave until they are cooked, but they do not have quite the same “jacket” texture.